HomeCompaniesGauge

 Gauge

-Gauge is building open source Python tools that help solve the microservices/monolith dilemma.
-We’re doing this by enabling teams to build and scale a modular monolith.
-Our first tool is called Tach, and it lets you create module boundaries automatically.
-Tach is currently live in production with a number of companies, has over 100k downloads, and over 500 stars on GitHub.
-Check it out here! https://github.com/gauge-sh/tach Caelean and Evan first met as roommates in college, and in the decade since they've both worked exclusively at startups, including multiple founding engineering roles.
-They both ran into this problem time and time again as their startups began to scale.
-In the short term, Gauge is building tools to help you scale a modular monolith.
-Long term, Gauge is building a way to deploy a single codebase as a set of independent services, giving you the scalability of microservices with the simplicity of a monolith.
+Gauge is solving the monolith/microservices dilemma.
+We’re helping enterprises break large codebases into small pieces.
+We first met as roommates in college, and in the decade since we've both worked exclusively at startups, including multiple founding engineering roles.
+We ran into this problem time and time again as our startups began to scale.
+We're now working with a wide range of companies, including a number of multi-billion $ enterprises.
+Our open source tooling also has ~1k stars on GitHub, over 400k downloads, and is in use by Nvidia.
+In the short term, Gauge is building tools to modularize the monolith.
+Long term, Gauge is building a way to deploy a single codebase as a set of independent services, giving you the scalability of microservices alongside the simplicity of monolithic development.

 Gauge